jharwell/sierra/docs/src/exec_env/hpc.rst

 This HPC environment can be selected via ``--exec-env=hpc.pbs``.

 In this HPC environment, SIERRA will run experiments spread across multiple allocated nodes by a PBS compatible scheduler such as Moab.
-SIERRA makes the following assumptions about the compute nodes it is allocated each invocation:

-- All nodes have the same # of cores (can be less than the total # available on each compute node).

-- All nodes have a shared filesystem.

 The following table describes the PBS-SIERRA interface.
 Some PBS environment variables are used by SIERRA to configure experiments during stage 1,2 (see TOQUE-PBS docs for meaning); if they are not defined SIERRA will throw an error.

 .. list-table:: PBS-SIERRA interface
-   :widths: 25,50
+   :widths: 25,75
    :header-rows: 1

    * - PBS environment variable